 This one is super important, in my opinion.
 If you like something and feel good in it, keep it.

 If you don’t feel good in something, get rid of it!
 There’s nothing worse than feeling uncomfortable in something and wearing it all day long!

 3. Does it fit well?

-If no, get rid of it OR immediately bring it in to the tailer to get altered.
+If no, get rid of it OR immediately bring it in to the tailor to get altered.
 I like to give myself a time frame on this.
-If I haven’t brought it to the tailer in a week, I get rid of it.
+If I haven’t brought it to the tailor in a week, I get rid of it.
 Clearly I don’t love it enough to get it fixed!

 4. Can I wear it to more than one place?